EthanIrby8/Back-propagation-stochastic-gradient-descent/README.md

 # Back-propagation-stochastic-gradient-descent
-Implementing back-propagation algorithm with stochastic gradient descent from scratch in MATLAB.
+Implementation of the backpropagation algorithm with stochastic gradient descent in MATLAB.